 You’ll find no shortage of options for extenders on the market.
-Cox is one of the most popular brands for Wi-Fi extenders.
+TP Link is one of the most popular brands for Wi-Fi extenders.

 There are two main types of extenders: plug-in and desktop.
 A plug-in extender is a small device that you plug into your wall outlet.
 These devices have some kind of antenna whether they are internal or external.
 There’s usually one LAN port for a TV or gaming console and one USB port for printers and flash drives.
 On the other hand, a desktop extender resembles your home’s wireless router.
 Usually, these devices will have an antenna that you can adjust as well as multiple ports for USB devices, gaming consoles, and TVs.

 The type of extender that’s best for your home depends on your needs.
 If you don’t use a lot of Wi-Fi or you don’t have much of a budget to work with, you’ll probably be able to get by using a plug-in extender.
 But if you have a heavy amount of daily Wi-Fi use, you’ll need to be willing to invest a little more and purchase a desktop extender.

 One of the downsides of some Wi-Fi extenders is that you may notice some speed loss.
 If you want to minimize that speed loss, you will probably want to go with a dual-band extender as opposed to a single-band version.
 Of course, this option is more expensive, but if you’re a heavy Wi-Fi user, it may be worth it!

 If you want to get Wi-Fi in your pool house or even just outside, there are also some options for Wi-Fi extenders that are weather-proof and specifically designed for the outdoors.
 This option from WAVLINK is sturdy enough to perform in harsh weather conditions and it’s even dual-banded for fast speeds.